-Can You Over Soak Beans?
+Can You Soak Beans For Too Long?
 What the Research Says

 Dry beans are an excellent emergency food as they are full of nutrition and easily stored.
 Despite this, they must be prepared correctly to get the full benefits.